-Patriots’ Tom Brady Grateful For Unique Postgame Gift From Odell Beckham Jr.
+NESN

 Brady was not asked what he and Beckham chatted about for so long after the game.
 Patriots cornerback Stephon Gilmore and former Patriots running back Kevin Faulk joined the conversation near the end.

 Beckham has long admired Brady.
-He said this week it’s a dream of his to play for the Patriots QB.
+He said last week it’s a dream of his to play for the Patriots QB.

 Thumbnail photo via Greg M. Cooper/USA TODAY Sports Images